 How to travel around Bali

 Some guest house owners will offer a short Bali driving tour by motorcycle.
-This can be the best way to get around Bali if you don’t have a valid driving licence, as you see the beaches, fields and temples fly past, with the help of a local person who knows the best routes.
-You’re also less likely to get caught up in traffic, though you are exposed to the elements, of course, so you will get wet if there’s a rain shower (even if it’s quite fun sometimes).
+This can be the best way to get around Bali if you don’t have a valid driving licence.
+You’ll see the beaches, fields and temples fly past, with the help of a local person who knows the best routes.
+You’re also less likely to get caught up in traffic.
+You are exposed to the elements, of course, so you will get wet if there’s a rain shower (even if it’s quite fun sometimes).

 For the cheapest way of getting around in Bali, try public transport.
 Minibuses called bemo run on various routes around the island and they cost a fraction of the price of a taxi.
-They operate around every 50 minutes but are notoriously unreliable in terms of timekeeping, so you may need to wait longer.
+They operate around every 50 minutes but are notoriously unreliable, so you may need to wait longer.
 If you’re looking for authenticity, this is the best way to travel in Bali.

-The best way to get around Bali is to hire a private car with a local driver, for the most comfort, speed and flexibility.
+The most comfortable way to get around Bali is to hire a private car with a local driver.

 If you want to travel to the islands around Bali, such as Gili Trawangan, you can catch a passenger boat from either Padang Bai or Amed.
-If you buy a ticket from a travel agency, it usually includes transportation from where you’re staying and takes you to Padang Bai.
+If you buy a ticket from a travel agency, it usually includes transportation from your accommodation and takes you to Padang Bai.
 However, if Amed is on your Bali trip itinerary, then take it from here as the boat journey is considerably faster.

 Stop 1: Ubud, for an Eat, Pray, Love experience

-One of the best places to visit in Bali is Ubud, because it blends spirituality and yoga, there are fantastic vegetarian restaurants and it’s surrounded by vivid green rice fields.
-As it’s inland, you may want to combine your stay there with a coastal resort or one of the neighbouring islands like Gili Trawangan, if you’re keen for some Bali beach action.
+One of the best places to visit in Bali is Ubud.
+This is because it blends spirituality and yoga, there are fantastic vegetarian restaurants and it’s surrounded by vivid green rice fields.
+As it’s inland, you may want to combine your stay there with a coastal resort or one of the neighbouring islands like Gili Trawangan.

 Ubud is a special place and it was my first destination when I arrived from the airport by taxi.
 On your way in, you will see ornate family temples and artisan shops.
-Ubud is where Elizabeth Gilbert meets the medicine man in her memoir Eat Pray Love, so if you’re a fan it’s one of the best places to go in Bali.
+Ubud is where Elizabeth Gilbert meets the medicine man in her memoir Eat Pray Love, so if you’re a fan it’s the best place to go in Bali.

 Where to stay in Ubud

-In Ubud, you will find traditional, ornate family homestays, where the locals give you a warm welcome and serve you breakfast every day.
+In Ubud, you will find traditional, ornate family homestays, where the locals give you a warm welcome and serve you breakfast.
 Settle into one of these Ubud guest houses and you probably won’t want to leave.

-A popular choice for hostels in Ubud is Bali Backpackers Hostel, which is known for its friendly staff and private individual curtains for each bed.
+A popular choice for hostels in Ubud is the exceptional Sunshine Vintage House, loved for its cleanliness, friendly staff and private individual curtains for each bed.
 Perfect for a restful night on your Bali backpacker route.

 What to do in Ubud

-In the town is a world class yoga studio called Yoga Barn, where you can take classes and meet like-minded people.
+In the town is a world class yoga studio called Yoga Barn.
 Vegetarians and vegans are well-served here, as there are plenty of restaurants serving healthy veggie food.

 The Royal Palace is also located in Ubud.
 Here you can watch one of Bali’s traditional theatre performances, full of fire, demons and magic.
 If you’re lucky, you may even see a royal wedding or other official ceremony.

-Around Ubud are vivid green rice fields and you can hire a bike or go on an organised cycling tour to explore this gorgeous area.
+Around Ubud are vivid green rice fields.
+You can hire a bike or go on an organised cycling tour to explore this gorgeous area.
 If you prefer, there are plenty of Balinese trekking guides ready to give you a hiking tour of the Tegallalang rice terrace or the Sayan valley.
-As these rice paddies are so iconic, for many visitors they are one of the essential places to see in Bali.
+As these rice paddies are so iconic, for many visitors they are essential places to see in Bali.

 Read my post on how to create the perfect Ubud itinerary.